Climate Change and Food System: Youth Leading the Way

 About the Program

-With the Japan Foundation’s support, CCFS will launch in Autumn 2022, with three main phases: one, a core course in Leadership for Sustainability and Climate Justice that grounds students in the foundations of sustainable agriculture and leadership, and the issues shaping climate change; two, an intensive, in-person, week long training in Japan at the Asian Rural Institute (ARI); and, three, guided mentoring on how to bring together the experience into a collective action.
+With the Japan Foundation’s support, CCFS Year 2 will launch in September 2023, with three main phases: one, a core course in Leadership for Sustainability and Climate Justice that grounds students in the foundations of sustainable agriculture and leadership, and the issues shaping climate change; two, an intensive, in-person, week long training in Japan at the Asian Rural Institute (ARI); and, three, guided mentoring on how to bring together the experience into a collective action.

 *Program participants must attend all sessions in every phase.